-3. Thorstein Veblen and Strategic Sabotage
+4. Thorstein Veblen and Strategic Sabotage

-Our insight into this redistributional process benefited greatly from the pathbreaking work of Thorstein Veblen.
+Our insight into this redistributional, power underpinning of capitalism benefited greatly from the path-breaking work of Thorstein Veblen.
 Veblen's devastating critiques of his neoclassical peers - including their emphasis on perfect competition, their notions of factor productivity and hedonic utility, their circular theories of prices, interest and credit and, above all, their material conception of capital - showed their entire framework to be unsound logically and irrelevant empirically (Veblen 1919, 1934).